awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

   2. **Compare methods side-by-side.**

-  3. **Introduce new constraints.**
+  3. **Introduce new constraints.** With constraints, creativity can grow since you have to try things a new way.

   4. **Find your superpower in the hybrid of unrelated skills**.
+The renaissance ideal or the polymath.
+I may try to encapsulate this further another blog post.

   5. **Explore the extremes**.
 For only after looking into the extremes are the averages clear.

 Number 4 is a foreign concept to many people so I'll get into this.
 What if the whole is greater than the sum of it's parts?
 For instance, in the bay area we have many great software engineers and mathematically gifted people but do we have many people like this who are also incredible with groups of people?
 I think not.
 The best way to do this is in the idea of creating loosely coupled skills that are tightly aligned toward a goal.
 Getting complementary skills combined can be deadly to competition when everyones blindly over optimizing a particular skill which will eventually hit the law of diminishing returns.
-A highly effective tactic to gaining a competition advantage in a world in which most people specialize and don't focus as much on things without immediately clear advantage.
+A highly effective tactic to gaining a competitive advantage in a world in which most people specialize and don't focus as much on things without immediately clear advantage.

 However, I believe the most important idea in this chapter is this: